-Accompanying the EIS as a companion document is a draft Airport Plan which described the Stage 1 development and also includes proposals for land use and related development of the airport site.
+Accompanying the EIS as a companion document is a revised draft Airport Plan which describes the Stage 1 development and also includes proposals for land use and related development of the airport site.

-The categories of development associated with the initial and longer term land use plans for the proposed airport are shown in Table 3.
-Note, these proposed land uses are indicative only and may be altered prior to determination of the Airport Plan.
+The categories of development associated with the initial and long term land use plans for the proposed airport are shown in Table 3.
+These land use zones are indicatively shown for the Stage 1 development in Figure 8 and the long term development in Figure 9.
+These proposed land uses are indicative only and may be altered prior to determination of the Airport Plan.